ibm-cloud-docs/vpc/instance-profiles-vpc-bandwidth.md

 For example, if you choose the bx2-32x128 profile, the total bandwidth that is assigned for the instance is 64 Gbps.
 The default network cap is 48 Gbps for network and 16 Gbps for storage, but this amount can be adjusted.
 If you use the default bandwidth allocation and a single network interface on the instance, that vNIC has a port speed of 25 Gbps.
 If two network interfaces are on the system, each network interface has a port speed of 24 Gbps, for a total aggregate network bandwidth for 48 Gbps.
 The remaining bandwidth (16 Gbps) is allocated to your storage volumes.

-The following table illustrates this allocation for three different profile examples.
+The following table illustrates this allocation for three different Gen 2 profile examples.
 If you are using the same default values that were used for these calculations, you can match other instance profiles to the following table by matching the bandwidth cap value to the overall bandwidth in the table.
 For more information about instance profiles, including network performance information, see [x86-64 instance profiles](/docs/vpc?topic=vpc-profiles&interface=ui).

 | Profile names | bx2-16x64 | bx2-32x128 | bx2-48-192 |
 |-----|-----|-----|-----|